 - As a habit, check your seat before you sit down.
 Avoid sitting in a seat that is visibly soiled.
 Ask the attendant to assign another seat to you.

-How Can Copper Gloves Protect You From Coronavirus
+How Could Copper Infused Gloves Protect You From Coronavirus

 When you hold the doorknob or the subway pole with hand gloves on, the germs prevalent on the surfaces are transferred to your gloves instead of your skin.
 This provides temporary insulation from the live virus, bacteria or fungi.
 But when you touch the outside of your glove with your fingers or mouth, these organisms can travel into your system.
 You can prevent this from happening if you substitute your regular hand gloves with copper-infused gloves.

-Copper Clothing had conducted a test that showed copper has the ability to destroy 99.9% of bacteria, fungi and viruses within minutes upon contact.
+There are many published peer-reviewed scientific journey to show copper material has the ability to destroy 99.9% of bacteria, fungi and viruses within minutes upon contact.
 How?

 - Upon contact, copper ions rupture and penetrate the cell wall.